Tourist Sites in Spain

 The Palace of Moncloa or Moncloa Palace (Spanish: Palacio de la Moncloa), located in the Ciudad Universitaria (University City) ward of Madrid (part of Moncloa-Aravaca district), has been the official residence for the Prime Minister of Spain since 1977.
 Adolfo Suárez decided to move the Spanish first family residence from the Palace of Villamejor on the Paseo de la Castellana in 1997.
-The Palace of Villamejor is now the seat of the Ministry of Territorial Policy.
+The Palace of Villamejor is now the Ministry of Territorial Policy seat.

 The Casa de Campo, Madrid, Spain

-The Casa de Campo (for Spanish: Country House) is the largest urban park situated west of central Madrid, (Spain).
+The Casa de Campo (for Spanish: Country House) is the largest urban park situated west of central Madrid (Spain).
 It was formerly a royal hunting estate.
 Its area is more than 1,750 hectares (6.8 square miles).
-The park is home to a cable car ride running from near the Royal Palace to the centre of the park, the Madrid Zoo and “Parque de Attraciones” a theme park with some pretty dizzying rides.
+The park is home to a cable car ride near the Royal Palace to the park’s centre, the Madrid Zoo and “Parque de Attraciones”, a theme park with some pretty dizzying rides.

 The Cathedral of Santiago de Compostela, Santiago de Compostela, Spain

 The Cathedral of Santiago de Compostela (Galician: Catedral de Santiago de Compostela), a cathedral of the archdiocese, is in the World Heritage Site of Santiago de Compostela in Galicia in Spain.
 The cathedral is the reputed burial-place of Saint James the Great, one of the apostles of Jesus Christ.
 The cathedral has historically been a place of pilgrimage on the Way of St. James since the Early Middle Ages.
 The building is a Romanesque structure with later Gothic and Baroque additions.